Robert Bunning: Legacy

 Bunning's business was expanded by his sons, listed as a public company in 1952, and taken over by Wesfarmers in 1994.
-The business, focused on Bunnings Warehouse hardware stores, became a national and international brand, with stores across Australia and New Zealand, and until 2018, the UK and Ireland.
+The business, focused on Bunnings hardware stores, became a national and international brand, with stores across Australia and New Zealand, and until 2018, the UK and Ireland.

 The state's logging competition, organised by the Australia Day Sports Committee, named the 12in. standing block the Robert Bunning Memorial Cup, after Bunning.

 Bunning, along with his brother and sons, was recognised as one of the most influential Western Australian businessmen in The West Australian's 2013 list of the 100 most influential.